 ED is often associated with getting older.
 Although ED’s frequency does increase with age, it’s treatable regardless of your age and isn’t as inevitable as you might think.

 In fact, ED can have many causes not associated with aging.

-Physical causes of ED abound.
-Any one of these can disrupt the delicate sequence of physiological changes that produces an erection:
+There are many physical causes of ED.
+Any one of these can disrupt the sequence of physiological changes that produces an erection:

 - low testosterone